 Received contributions will be published on the internet.

-When responding to a consultation or feedback mechanism, you must indicate whether your personal data may be published.
+When responding to a consultation or feedback mechanism, you must indicate whether your personal data (i.e. name, surname) may be published.
+In any case, your contact email address will not be published.
 Documents submitted in the context of a consultation or feedback mechanism, such as position papers or background documents, will be published as received.
 You should therefore not include personal data in documents submitted if you opt for anonymous publication.

 Regardless of whether you choose to have your personal data published or not, you are required to identify yourself or the organisation on whose behalf you are responding.
 Anonymous contributions to consultations and feedback mechanisms are not accepted.